Lemvig-Thyborøn Håndbold

 Lemvig-Thyborøn Håndbold is a handball team from Lemvig, Denmark.
 It plays in the Danish Handball League.
 Their head coach is Arne Damgaard.

 Lemvig-Thyborøn Håndbold's license belongs to the parent club Lemvig Nissum Håndbold, which was founded way back in 1969, under the name NNFH Lemvig.
 Later, a professional elite division was created for the best men's team, first under the name Lemvig Håndbold, and later Lemvig-Thyborøn Håndbold.

+The best result in club history was when the club won the Danish Men's Handball Cup in 1984.
+Their best league result ever was a third place finish in the top league in 1987.

+In the 2023–24 season they were relegated to the 1st Division after finishing last in the league.